 Fragrant Flowers: Imagine wandering through the forest on a crisp spring morning.
 You can smell the sap oozing out of the bark and feel the dew on your feet.
 Then, suddenly, you notice the unmistakable scent of roses in full bloom beside you.

 Love the smell of roses?
 If so, you’re not alone.
 The fragrance of flowers can be addictive to humans, drawing us closer and closer to the source with each inhale.
-The origin of this effect is still up for debate, but what we do know is that it may just be one more way in which flowers are absolutely essential for our everyday lives.
+The origin of this effect is still up for debate, but we know that it may just be one more way in which flowers are essential for our everyday lives.

 Most fragrant flowers release their scents via Methyl benzoate and Benzaldehyde.
 These chemical aromatic volatile compounds give off a sweet odor.